Reason for Residence: Employment

 - the granting of a residence permit for your occupational group is envisaged by legal regulations, and

 - the Federal Employment Agency approves of your employment unless such is not required.

 §§ - §§§§

 How do I show that I have a job offer?

 In this stage, employers are commonly referred to as “sponsors”.
-Right, you need a job sponsor.
+Right, so you will need a job sponsor.
 There are two things needed: One will be a job description and the draft of employment contract in writing.
 Normally, the office expects a form to be filled out.
 If you want to improve your chances have your employer-to-be hand you a signed contract – signed exclusively by your future employer.
 N.B.
 Do not even think of signing that employment contract before it has not been approved by the labor agency.
-Because, if you should do so then you might be in for trouble!
+Because, if you should do and you are living in Germany without a permission to work, you might be in for trouble!
 Following German law, signing that contract makes it binding for you and your employer.
-An employment contract closed or signed prior to re-quired permission by labor agency is forbidden by law.
+An employment contract closed or signed prior to required permission by labor agency is forbidden by law.
 So why have your employer-to-be sign it?
 He will bind himself with his signature… (See also "Contracts" on another page of this FAQ!)
 The second detail, next to labor contract, will be a letter from your employer-to-be showing how he had first tried a privileged person.

 § - §§§§